-One major challenge firms face when outsourcing social media services is deciding whether to pursue the assistance of freelance vs. agency vs. full-time worker.
+One major challenge firms face when outsourcing social media services is deciding whether to pursue the assistance of freelancers, agencies, or full-time workers.

-To find who is best to look after your online profile, we have highlighted the advantages of two distinct social media service providers (freelance vs. agency).
+To find who is best to look after your online profile, we have highlighted the advantages of two distinct social media service managers in the form of freelance vs. agency.
 But honestly, everything depends on your business needs.

-A basic search on the term social media agency will generate you endless string of results.
+A basic search on the term social media agency will generate for you endless strings of results.
 You soon realize there is an entire world of businesses offering social media services — each promoting differently.

 Advantages of Agencies